 Please click below for additional situation-specific guidelines.

+Family Birth Center patients are allowed two support people, including their significant other, during labor and delivery.
+One support person has to leave post birth.
+In addition, siblings of newborns may visit.
 The significant other is welcome at all times, unless special circumstances make this unsafe for the mother or baby.
 Only one overnight guest per patient.
-Currently, no children are allowed.
-For patient and staff safety, visitors who have been given authorization to stay after visiting hours must register and get a visitor's badge at the Women's and Children's Unit front desk.
+For patient and staff safety, overnight visitors must register and get a visitor's badge at the Women's and Children's Unit front desk.

 - Support persons must enter through Emergency Department entrance.